FangpingWan/fangpingwan.github.io/content/blog/teach-courses/index.md

     {{</* bilibili BV1WV4y1r7DF */>}}

+{{< bilibili BV1WV4y1r7DF >}}

 **Video file**

-Videos may be added to a page by either placing them in your `assets/media/` media library or in your [page's folder](https://gohugo.io/content-management/page-bundles/), and then embedding them with the _video_ shortcode:
+Videos may be added to a page by either placing them in your `assets/media/` media library or in your [page''s folder](https://gohugo.io/content-management/page-bundles/), and then embedding them with the _video_ shortcode:

     {{</* video src="my_video.mp4" controls="yes" */>}}

 ## Podcast

-You can add a podcast or music to a page by placing the MP3 file in the page's folder or the media library folder and then embedding the audio on your page with the _audio_ shortcode:
+You can add a podcast or music to a page by placing the MP3 file in the page''s folder or the media library folder and then embedding the audio on your page with the _audio_ shortcode:

     {{</* audio src="ambient-piano.mp3" */>}}